cokeBeer/goot/README.md

 ## Presentation

 This is the output of `cmd/constantpropagationanalysis`\
-The first part is the ssa and the second part is the constant propagation on ssa
+The first part is the SSA format of the source code and the second part is the constant propagation on SSA
 ```
 # Name: constantpropagtionanalysis.Hello
 # Package: constantpropagtionanalysis